Nagios Plugins

 2. start and ":" is not required if start=0

-3. if range is of format "start:" and end is not specified, assume end is infinity
+3. if range is "start:" and end is not specified, assume end is infinity

 4. to specify negative infinity, use "~"